How Fantasy, Escapism and Expressionist Visuals Make Room for Social Commentary

 Ghost’s song “Dance Macabre” sounds like ’80s arena rock.
 The video feels like Flashdance done as a horror movie.
 Were you taking your visual cues from the feel of the music?

 “Dance Macabre” was an interesting story.
-Jonas Akerlund wrote the treatment.
-It didn’t involve dance at all, but it was about these two guys who want to go to a party.
+[The original treatment] didn’t involve dance at all, but it was about these two guys who want to go to a party.
 They get in, and they discover this sexual, Satanic, almost Illuminati party.
 So the framework was in place almost before I touched it.
 Tobias and I talked about how we wanted to approach it.
 We agreed that we wanted this Top of the Pops dance number feel to it.
 It’s a catchy, fun song called “Dance Macabre,” so there should be dancing in it.
 We just made the idea ours.

 Silent cinema, particularly German Expressionism, is a touchstone for your work, especially Ghost’s “From the Pinnacle to the Pit” and “Square Hammer” and Portal’s “Curtain.”
 What attracts you to that period?